Start Here: Side Gigs Without Hype

 Some pages may include affiliate links or tool recommendations where they make sense.
 That does not mean every shovel in the shed is gold-plated.

-Would this help a real person make a better decision before spending time or money?
+Would this help a real person make a better decision before spending time, money, energy, or hope?

-If the answer is no, it does not belong.
+If the answer is no, it does not belong here.

 Who This Site Is For